loh-tar/cpd/README.md

 #### From Source

-Copy _cpd_ somewhere to your $PATH and create a symlink there at your taste, e.g. _ln -s cpd cpc_ that's all.
+Copy _cpd_ somewhere to your $PATH and create a symlink there at your taste, e.g.

+    ln -s cpd cpc

+that's all.

 ### TODO

   - Add command to view the various log files
   - Improve detection of true target drives
   - BUG: Does not handle filenames with newline
+  - Solution to #6
   - Enhance this list

 ### Things they have to wait for a past 1.0 release